 Synthetic cathinones are part of a group of mind-altering drugs called New Psychoactive Substances (NPS) that have no legitimate medical role but exist only to mimic the effects of controlled substances.

 New versions of these synthetic compounds constantly hit the market and are then suddenly removed to hinder legal response to their production and sale.
-The other NPS are synthetic cannabinoids and synthetic opioids.
+The other NPS are synthetic cannabinoids, synthetic opioids, and MDMA.

 Synthetic cannabinoids are lab-produced psychotropic substances that are either sprayed on dried, shredded plant material so they can be smoked or sold as liquids to be vaporized and inhaled in e-cigarettes and other devices.